manavgurnani21/BRIDGE/readme.md

 | Task                               | Recommended notebook                               | What it covers                                                                                                                                                                                                                                                                         |
 | ---------------------------------- | -------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Motif extraction and visualization | `docs/tutorials/notebooks/motif_discovery.ipynb` | end-to-end motif workflow: discovering motifs from attention maps, converting motif instances to MEME, Tomtom comparison to motif databases, extracting motif-related sequences, generating sequence–structure PWMs, plotting motif logos, and generating circos-style visualizations |

+## 🧪 Reproducibility (Figures & Supplementary Figures)

+This folder contains figure-specific notebooks for reproducing the main and supplementary figures in the BRIDGE paper.

+**Entry point:** `BRIDGE/reproducibility/`

+### Notes

+This assumes the packaged data/resources and trained checkpoints are already placed in the appropriate location (see the Data & Resources section above).

 ## 📜License